ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 ### Special Effect Materials

-Besides all of the more literal visual effects that Core includes, there is also a categorey of **Materials** that lend themselves nicely to VFX, the SpecialEffects materials:
+Besides all of the more literal visual effects that Core includes, there is also a category of **Materials** that lend themselves nicely to VFX, the SpecialEffects materials:

 ![Special Effect Materials](../img/VFXtutorial/SpecialEffectMaterials.png "You can get real creative with these."){: .center loading="lazy" }